Sri Lanka Army: Sri Lanka Army Seva Vanitha Unit

 Inaugurated on 12 July 1984, Sri Lanka Army Seva Vanitha Unit functions with the main objective of providing welfare facilities to the next of kin of war heroes who have sacrificed their lives, gone missing in action or injured whilst defending the sovereignty and territorial integrity of their motherland while also empowering the families of the serving Army personnel.
 Traditionally the organisation functions under the leadership of the wife of the serving Commander of the Army, and the members are the spouses of Army Officers as well as Lady Officers.
 The organisation extends to 22 Regimental branches functioning under the patronage of the wives of the respective Regimental Commanders.

-Sri Lanka Army Seva Vanitha Unit conducts various welfare projects such as Viru Kekulu pre-schools, day care centres, welfare shops, bakeries and salons, with the committed contribution of the dedicated membership.
-Construction of houses, giving away of educational scholarships and assisting in times of natural disasters, are done at both organisational and Regimental levels.
-The volunteer service extended by the spouses of the Army Officers whilst multitasking at their roles as wives, mothers and professionals, is an immense strength to Sri Lanka Army.
+Sri Lanka Army Seva Vanitha Unit conducts various welfare projects such as Viru Kekulu pre-schools, day care centres, welfare shops, bakeries and salons, with the contribution of the membership.
+Such as Construction of houses, giving away of educational scholarships and assisting in times of natural disasters, are done at both organizational and Regimental levels.
+The volunteer service extended by the spouses of the Army Officers whilst multitasking at their roles as wives, mothers and professionals, is a strength to Sri Lanka Army.